How Does Chapter 13 Bankruptcy Affect My Personal Injury Case?

 - Confiscate all funds you recover and distribute them amongst debtors.

-- Take over your personal injury action and turn it over to an attorney of their own choosing.
+- Take over your personal injury action and turn it over to an attorney of their choosing.

-- Sanction you, your attorney(s), or both.
+- Sanction you, your attorney(s), or both with fines or jail time.

 Anytime you have a bankruptcy case and a personal injury case, your attorney has no choice but to contact your bankruptcy attorney and determine whether the personal injury claim was disclosed.
 Sadly, not all bankruptcy lawyers are savvy enough to be aware of this need.
 Thus, an extra burden falls upon the Plaintiff’s attorney to be sure everything gets done right in the bankruptcy case.
 This can result in a substantial increase in the time and cost of bringing the claim for several reasons.